Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A $600 apartment view in my city…

-Meanwhile, I’m interviewing expats for the next edition of A Better Life for Half the Price and the vast majority of them are paying half that amount in a foreign country, often furnished.
-People in my Cheap Living Abroad group can’t believe the prices I list routinely, then they move and find a two-bedroom apartment for 400 bucks and it’s real.
+Meanwhile, most of the expats I interviewed for the second edition of A Better Life for Half the Price are paying half that amount in a foreign country, often furnished.
+People in my private living abroad Facebook group can’t believe the prices I list routinely are for real, then they move and find a two-bedroom apartment for 600 bucks after they move and they can see that it’s real.

 oceanfront house in Zihuatanejo